voberle/adventofcode/2023/day06/README.md

 After a tough day, it got much easier again.
 Input was so small that I put directly in the code.

 Cool use of iterator `zip` method.

+## Update

+I removed the hard-coding of the input for part 2.